awsdocs/amazon-efs-user-guide/doc_source/efs-access-points.md

 $ mount -t efs -o tls,accesspoint=fsap-12345678 fs-12345678: /localmountpoint
 ```

-For more information on mounting file systems using an access point, see [Mounting with EFS Access Points](mounting-fs.md#mounting-access-points)\.
+For more information on mounting file systems using an access point, see [Mounting with EFS access points](mounting-fs.md#mounting-access-points)\.

 ## Enforcing a User Identity Using an Access Point<a name="enforce-identity-access-points"></a>